SOP - Weekly Outings

 The past eight years, Sewanee cyclists have raised money to help fight multiple sclerosis and met a personal challenge by riding 150 miles in 2 days.
 We train for eight weeks and have tons of fun going on 25-40 mile rides.
-The country roads arround Sewanee make for great road riding.
-On almost every ride we go 3 miles downhill, loop arround the valley, and then crank 3 miles back up to the Cumberland Plateau.
+The country roads around Sewanee make for great road riding.
+On almost every ride we go 3 miles downhill, loop around the valley, and then crank 3 miles back up to the Cumberland Plateau.

 Canoeing & Kayaking

 The campus has 13 lakes and a few afford opportunities for paddlers.
 The SOP offers numerous trips to local rivers such as the Ocoee, Hiwassee, and the Nantahala.
 Students also run the Locust Fork and enjoy creek boating after a good rain.

 Week long paddling expeditions go out every Spring Break to the lower canyons stretch of the Rio Grande.
 The SOP also hosts weekly kayak roll sessions for beginners and experienced boaters.

 Pictured below is a trip that students took to the Tellico to do some great creeking!

 With over 50 miles of trails on campus, what more could you want?